 These deals have already been inked with some cloud providers and Nintendo.

 Still, Sony is skeptical.
 Accessibility aside, the company responded with fear that Microsoft will not only raise the price of Call of Duty but make the PlayStation port riddled with bugs and errors.

 UPDATE: Lulu Cheng Meservey, Activision's CCO and EVO of corporate affairs, took to Twitter with claims that Sony has zero actual interest in Call of Duty.
 According to Meservey, SIE CEO Jim Ryan made intentions clear in Brusselss on February 21st saying, "I don’t want a new Call of Duty deal.
 I just want to block your merger."

 Microsoft offered Sony (the dominant console leader for well over a decade, with 80% market share) a 10 year agreement on far better terms than Sony would ever get from us.

 We've also offered Sony guaranteed long-term access to Call of Duty.

 — Lulu Cheng Meservey (@lulumeservey) March 8, 2023

 About the Author

-Matthew “dinofries” D'Onofrio is a writer, content creator, and — most importantly — a gamer.
-With such a strong passion for video games and a severe case of FOMO, it's no surprise he always has his finger on the pulse of the gaming world (And won't shut up about it).
+Matthew “dinofries” D'Onofrio is a writer, content creator, podcaster and — most importantly — a gamer.
+With such a strong passion for video games and a severe case of FOMO, it's no surprise he always has his finger on the pulse of the gaming world.
 On the rare occasion Matt's away from a screen, you'll find him strumming away on his acoustic guitar or taking care of his cat Totoro.

 No Tricks Here, Loki Joins Divine Knockout